 You learn much about a country when exploring its music and art.
 Prague’s 2021 music scene is highly eclectic, but my two favorites, jazz and classical, don’t disappoint!
 Classical music is a major part of Czech national culture and history, “representing the soul of the country”.

 The audience was decidedly different than those I’ve experienced at other Prague venues.
-Locals are encouraged to get involved in DOX, an “independent, non-profit, private initiative of individuals”.
+Locals are encouraged to get involved in DOX, an “independent, non-profit, private initiative”.
 DOX provides Prague with cultural support and promotes creative contemporary art, design, and architecture.

 It was a young, local audience of DOX supporters who knew each other.
 The crowd of around 300 spoke mostly Czech, so it was difficult to interact.
 Some brief details on the DOX “vision” are provided in this blog post.
 You can read about the DOX cultural initiative on their website.